-Following our principles of aged-bade education we work on the premise that all our students can complete each academic year successfully.
+Following our principles of having age based classes we work on the premise that all our students can complete each academic year successfully.
 There are exceptions to this.
-Parents and/or guardians with students needing to repeat an academic year will informed in a timely manner.
+Parents and/or guardians with students needing to repeat an academic year will be informed in a timely manner.
 For Secondary students we have promotion criteria in order to ensure that students can meet the academic requirements.
 These are updated periodically - please refer to the School Guide on our website for the most updated version.